 1. Who will teach my child?

-We will have three experienced Hebrew/Jewish educators: Idan Sharon, our new full-time shaliach (Israeli emissary) Sophie Becker-Klein, experienced b-mitzvah* tutor and Camp Havaya counselor.
+We will have multiple experienced Hebrew/Jewish educators: Idan Sharon, our new full-time shaliach (Israeli emissary) Sophie Becker-Klein, experienced b-mitzvah* tutor and Yoni Slater, Camp Havaya counselor.

 2. Who chose the curricula?

 We’ve chosen the Kol Yisrael curriculum because it matches our Hebrew educational goals.
 It is used in many congregational schools and produced by Behrman House, a major Jewish publishing company.
 Find further information by clicking here.